vmware-archive/pivot_pws_tutorial_rails/README.md

 We have a problem in our configuration: our logs don't go to STDOUT.
 Setting up logs to go to STDOUT is [one of the 12 factors][12factordotnet-logs] that make an app suitable for deployment on a modern cloud platform like Cloud Foundry.

-As it turns out, the Ruby Buildpack gave us a WARNING that we hadn't installed the 12 factor gem when we pushed.
+When we pushed, the Ruby Buildpack gave us a WARNING that we hadn't installed the 12 factor gem.
 Let's do that now.
 Add this line to your Gemfile:

 ```ruby
 gem 'rails_12factor', group: :production
 ```

-Then re-bundle and push:
+Then bundle and push:

 ```
 bundle